monashmicroimaging/gitbook-fiji-basics/part_9_simple_image_measurements.md

 The easiest method for applying your mask to a different image during measurement is to redirect.

 Generate a mask for your first image and make any measurements you require.
 Once that is complete, open your second image.
-Click on the mask again then go to **Analyze Set Measurements**.
+Click on the mask again then go to **Analyze -&gt; Set Measurements**.

 In the **Set Measurements** window, select the measurement criteria, if different from the previous, then select your second image from the drop down menu under **Redirect to:**.